Caring for someone with cancer

-- Make meals as enjoyable as possible – eat together, play music, set the table with candles and flowers.
+- Make meals as enjoyable as possible – play music, set the table with candles and flowers.

 - Accept that during treatment the focus of the person with cancer may need to be on simply eating something, rather than on eating nutritious food all of the time.

 The nutritional needs of children with cancer are different to adults, as children continue to grow and develop during treatment.
-Work closely with your doctor and dietitian − they will monitor your child’s weight and growth closely during treatment.
+The treatment team will monitor the weight and growth of your child closely during treatment.

 Being a carer can bring a sense of satisfaction, but it can also be exhausting and stressful.
 Trying to prepare food for someone who is having trouble eating can be especially challenging.

 Support services – Support services such as Meals on Wheels, home help or visiting nurses can help you in your caring role.
 You can find local services, as well as information and resources, through the Carer Gateway.
-Call 1800 422 737 or visit carergateway.gov.au.
+Call 1800 422 737.